Skip to content

 Available since:@inertiajs/core:2.2.11

 You may pass a defaults object to createInertiaApp() to configure default settings for various features.
-You don't have to pass all keys, just the ones you want to tweak.
+You don't have to pass a default for every key, just the ones you want to tweak.

 js